platformsh/legacy-cli/README.md

-  multi                                     Execute a command on multiple projects web                                       Open the Web UI activity activity:list (activities)                Get a list of activities for an environment or project activity:log                              Display the log for an activity app
+  multi                                     Execute a command on multiple projects web                                       Open the Web UI activity activity:get                              View detailed information on a single activity activity:list (activities)                Get a list of activities for an environment or project activity:log                              Display the log for an activity app